Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

        search engine.
        With the internal adapter, the fields `item_set_id`, `resource_class_id`, and `resource_template_id` display a select by default.
-You may have to use `Omeka/Select`, `Omeka/MultiCheckbox`, or variants to get option values automatically.
+You may have to use `Omeka/Select`, `Omeka/MultiCheckbox`, `Thesaurus`, or variants to get option values automatically.
        Note that some indexers may have fields that seem duplicated, but they aren’t: some of them allow to prepare search engines and some other facets or sort indexes.
 Some of them may be used for all uses.
-This is not the case for the internal indexer, that is a simpler search engine.
+This is not the case for the internal indexer, that is a simpler search engine based on the omeka sql database.
        For example, you can use `dcterms:type`, `dcterms:subject`, `dcterms:creator`,
        `dcterms:date`, `dcterms:spatial`, `dcterms:language` and `dcterms:rights`
        as facets, and `dcterms:title`, `dcterms:date`, and `dcterms:creator` as